 Used Alfa Romeo Giulia review

-A full used buyer’s guide on the Alfa Romeo Giulia covering the Giulia Mk1 (2016-date)
+Read our full buyer’s guide on the Alfa Romeo Giulia, covering the Giulia Mk1 (2016-date)

 More reviews for Giulia

 - Jaguar XE 300 Sport vs Alfa Romeo Giulia Veloce

 - Mercedes-AMG C 63 S vs Alfa Romeo Giulia Quadrifoglio

 Historically this might be true, but modern Alfas are far more reliable than they used to.
 Yes, the dealer network can be inconsistent, but investing in an Alfa Romeo isn’t the gamble it once was.